 Looking to boost your local knowledge of the Caribbean and increase your chances of winning the next pub quiz?
-Check out these interesting facts about the islands of Antigua and Barbuda!
+Check out these fun facts about the islands of Antigua and Barbuda!

 1. There are more than two islands.